Changzuiornis

 Changzuiornis is an extinct genus of ornithuromorph bird from the Early Cretaceous of present-day China.
 It contains a single species, C. ahgmi.

 Discovery and naming

 At Sihedang near Lingyuan in Liaoning, a bird skeleton was excavated which was acquired by the Anhui Gushengwu Bowugan, the paleontological museum of Anhui.
 In 2016 the type species Changzuiornis ahgmi was named and described by Huang Jiandong, Wang Xia, Hu Yuanchao, Liu Jia, Jennifer A. Peteya and Julia A. Clarke.
 The generic name combines the Chinese chángzuì, "the longest", a reference to the long beak, with a Greek ὄρνις, ornis, "bird".
 The specific name is the Latin genitive of the acronym AHGM, the Anhui Geological Museum.

 The holotype, AGB5840, was found in a layer of the Jiufotang Formation dating from the Aptian.
 It consists of an almost complete and associated skeleton with skull, compressed on a plate.
 It preserves feather remains and gastroliths.
 It represents an adult individual.

 Description

-Changzuiornis has a long beak which reaches 68% of the total skull length.